AndrewLitteken/budapest-summer-research-2018/README.md

 All the programs used to generate the networks are in `[data-source-name]_matching_network_[distance_metric].py` and can be configured to use batch normalization dropout, and how many classes and supports to use per run.
 You can also specify the end location of the model.

 ## Testing Inference Accuracy
 To test a networks accuracy you can use the program `[data-source-name]_lsh_testing_suite.py`.
 Specify the model to use by using the `-l` flag.
 You can specify and output file location by using the `-f` flag.
+Use the `-t` flag to save tensorflow statistics.

 ## Results Summary
+Looking in the data folder, you can find results for how the accuracy increases as the number of planes increases.
+Usually this was done on models with 10000 iterations, 3 convolutions, batch normalization and dropout with a keep rate of 0.8.

+In the metadata section you can find Tensorboard logs where it can be found that under certain number of planes, LSH can be more efficient on a GPU in terms of both memory and time.

 ## Preliminary Extra Explorations

 ### LSH Specialized Planes
+This is an attempt to achieve the same LSH accuracy through less planes.
+One method was to use a one-vs-rest method of each class against another, so that each class would have a defined sequence that is only as long as the number of classes.
+Any of these attempts are under the name `one-rest`.

 ### Using LSH to Train Matching Network Embedding Functions
+The networks that can be used to generate embedding functions that are trained with LSH to improve performance can be found with the suffix `...matching_network_lsh_*.py`.